shiro-z117/TCSS460-Group7-FrontEnd-v2/README.md

 - Attempted to fix movie rating display (showing 0.0 instead of content ratings) but was unsuccessful

 ### Shiannel
-- Worked with B to solve the bug in our groups Credentials API.
+- Worked with B to solve the bug in our group's Credentials API.
 (Decided to pay for $7 upgrade for instance type)
 - Tested bug fixes to make sure email verification works in Credential api-docs.
-- Fixed functionality for change password when email is verified (For our groups credentials api)
+- Fixed functionality for changing password when email is verified (For our group's credentials api)
 - Tested the profile page functionality Linda has implemented (Verify email, change password, and delete account for our front end)
+- Changed the ratings for movies and promotional carousel to match/be similar to shows' ratings (since they differ from stars vs content ratings)

 ### Bao